Asbestos Related Disorders

 - Smoking appears to increase the frequency and/or the rate of progression of asbestosis.

-- Diagnosis of asbestosis or asbestos-related lung diseases and cancer are often made using chest X-rays or CT scans of the lungs.
+- Diagnosis of asbestosis or asbestos-related lung diseases and cancer is often made using chest X-rays or CT scans of the lungs.

 - Treatment of asbestos-related diseases includes appropriate vaccinations, treatment of lung infections, smoking cessation, and the use of oxygen if necessary.